 No matter the taste in music, it is of the utmost importance to choose the correct size sub or subs.
 Basically, a larger subwoofer translates into a larger surface area on the cone which results in more air displacement.
 While this factors for louder sound; people make the mistake of assuming bigger is always better.
 There’s much more thought required when choosing subwoofers.
 Going with the biggest, meanest beast on the shelf is rarely recommended.
 Here’s how the different sizes perform with various music types:

-10 inch subwoofers are also easy to install and offers supplemental bass production compared to an 8 inch suwboofer.
+10-inch subwoofers are also easy to install and offers supplemental bass production compared to an 8 inch subwoofer.
 If you are looking for a little more power without overwhelming your music and sacrificing sound quality this is the size for you.
 Typically if you listen to metal, pop, jazz and even the blues, this size will bring you audio bliss.

 Choosing Subwoofer Type According to Music Taste